dsamaddar/ManagedServices/src/Services/PTS/PTS.API/README.md

 ## Trust the Dev Certificate
 dotnet dev-certs https --trust

-## Use .NET CLI to Create a Dev Certificate
+## Use .NET CLI to Create a Dev Certificate (for each machine this certificate needs to be updated)
 dotnet dev-certs https -ep ./devcert.pfx -p Farc1lgh#

 ## go to solution folder